viamrobotics/vision-service-examples/README.md

 program located in the `go` directory. run using `go run cmd.go`

-Be sure to change the path to the tflite model in cmd.go to the full path on your computer.
+Be sure to change the path to the tflite model in robot_config.json and cmd.go to the full path on your computer.

 ### Python
 program located in the `python` directory.